PatriotOrg/HighHopes/README.md

 *HighHopesWorkerService* starts automatically at Windows startup.
 This background worker is responsible to:

-- get the remote XML configurator and templates (immediately at start and every 6 hours)
+- get the remote XML configurators and templates (immediately at start and every 6 hours)
-- parse the configurator and, if needed, create a cleaner and C# syntax compatible configurator
+- parse the right configurator (install or buy) and, if needed, create a cleaner and C# syntax compatible configurator
 - create the list of popups to be shown, ordered by the time to show (ascending)
-- at the right moment, create an XML with the properties of the popup to be shown and run *HighHopes* GUI handler which will show that popup.
+- at the right moment, create an XML with the properties of the popup to be shown and run *HighHopes* GUI handler which will show that popup and will communicate with it.

 ### Where are the configurators?

-*HighHopesWorkerService* gets the initial configurator from the remote server, parses it to check syntax and creates an intermediate XML.
+*HighHopesWorkerService* gets the initial configurators (install and buy) from the remote server, parses them to check syntax and creates an intermediate XML.
 A fraction of second before to show a popup, the worker creates another XML just for this popup.
 So the XML now are 3:

 - configurator.xml: the original from server
 - cleanconfigurator.xml: the clean version of the original
 - showthispopup.xml: the ad-hoc configurator for the popup to be shown

-You can find those files in `C:\ProgramData\Patriot-HighHopes\workdir\` and `C:\ProgramData\Patriot-HighHopes\workdir\install` folders.
+You can find those files in `C:\ProgramData\Patriot-HighHopes\workdir\` and `C:\ProgramData\Patriot-HighHopes\workdir \install and \buy` folders.

 ### Note for developers and testers

 *HighHopes* working folder is: `C:\ProgramData\Patriot-HighHopes\workdir\`
 Here you can find:

-- the configurators (XML) in `install` subfolder,
+- the original configurators and templates from server (XML) in `~\install` and `~\buy`subfolders,

-- the logs (NWSLogxxx.txt for HighHopesWorkerService and HHLogxxx.txt for HighHopes GUI)
+- the logs (NWSLogxxx.txt for *HighHopesWorkerService* and HHLogxxx.txt for *HighHopes GUI*)

-- and, in `db` subfolder, the *SQLite* database used by the apps.
+- and the *SQLite* database used by the apps, in `~\db` subfolder.

 Once HighHopes is uninstalled, a copy of its logs is saved in the user's temp folder, at `/Users/<user>/AppData/Local/Temp/HighHopes-SavedLogs/`